The Script: 2010–2012: Science & Faith

 The first single from Science & Faith, "For the First Time", was released in the UK on 20 August 2010 and the album followed on 13 September 2010.
 In the United States, "For the First Time" was released on iTunes on 8 November 2010, with "Science & Faith" was released on 18 January 2011.
 The song was first released in the United States on AOL Music on 29 September 2010.
 The group invited UK media into the recording session and discussed their process of creating the album.

 "For the First Time" entered the UK charts at No. 5, moved up to No. 4 the following week and entered the Irish charts at No. 1.
 The music video features Bono's daughter Eve Hewson.
 Science & Faith entered the Irish Album Chart and the UK album chart at No. 1.

-On 24September, tickets for the Script's three nights at the O2 Dublin, two nights at the Odyssey, Belfast and two at the INEC, Killarney went on sale and sold out in less than 40 minutes, with over 60,000 tickets sold.
-On 1October at 9:00am tickets for the Script arena tour in March 2011 went on sale.
-The tickets for all 12 arenas around the UK sold out in five days.
-They also announced that they would play a "Homecoming" concert at the Aviva Stadium in Dublin.
-This is part of the Science & Faith Tour and will be their biggest headline show to date.

-The Script also took part in Children in Need 2010 and BRMB's live 2010 with acts such as the Saturdays, Mark Ronson and Mcfly.
-They were nominated for Best International Act at the 2011 Brit Awards and performed at: Pinkpop festival, V festival, Oxegen, Isle of Wight Festival, T in the park, Thetford Forest Show, iTunes Festival, Skanderborg Festival, Sudoeste Festival, Tennents ViTal.
-They also played to the biggest indoor crowd of 18,300 people at the Coca-Cola Dome in Johannesburg, South Africa on 24 June 2011.
-They later went on to play their official biggest crowd on 2 July 2011 in Dublin's Aviva Stadium, and performed to a sold-out crowd of 50,000 people. the Coronas and Tinie Tempah were support acts on the night.
+The Script also took part in Children in Need 2010 and BRMB's live 2010.
+They were nominated for Best International Act at the 2011 Brit Awards.
+They later went on to play their official biggest crowd on 2 July 2011 in Dublin's Aviva Stadium, and performed to a sold-out crowd of 50,000 people.